v-freddyc/PythonV2_keep_alive/README.md

 The goal: Use it as an example to avoid the Azure Function Apps go idle when running on Consumption plans.
 How?
 This Function will runs every 4 minutes posting a parameter name in the http trigger function, avoiding the Function's cold starts.

-Function app timeout duration: https://learn.microsoft.com/en-us/azure/azure-functions/functions-scale#timeout.
-Understanding serverless cold start: https://azure.microsoft.com/en-us/blog/understanding-serverless-cold-start/

-<a href="//learn.microsoft.com/en-us/azure/azure-functions/functions-scale#timeout." target="_blank">Function app timeout duration.</a>
+Check the <a href="//learn.microsoft.com/en-us/azure/azure-functions/functions-scale#timeout." target="_blank">Function app timeout duration.</a>
 <br>
-<a href="https://azure.microsoft.com/en-us/blog/understanding-serverless-cold-start/" target="_blank">Understanding serverless cold start.</a>
+And the cold start <a href="https://azure.microsoft.com/en-us/blog/understanding-serverless-cold-start/" target="_blank">Understanding serverless cold start.</a>